 Understanding .gitignore files

 - Use the gitignore.txt file I provided in the section above.
-Move this file to your working directory and rename it from gitignore.txt to .gitignore.
+Move this file to your test working directory with the chocolate recipe file and rename it from gitignore.txt to .gitignore.

 - With the .gitignore file in place we can now test it out.
 Drag and drop a file type that is included in your gitignore (e.g. one of the small fastq files from the last lab) into your working directory.
 This file will appear in your working directory (because you just put it there) but is not visible in VS Codeâs file browserâŚ.because you told it to ignore this file type.